mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   //
   // +optional
   // +listType=atomic
-  DeviceCapacityConsumptionMixins []DeviceCapacityConsumptionMixin
+  DeviceCapacityConsumption []DeviceCapacityConsumptionMixin

-  // CapacityPoolMixins represents a list of capacity pool mixins, i.e.
+  // CapacityPool represents a list of capacity pool mixins, i.e.
   // a collection of capacities that a CapacityPool can "include"
   // to extend the set of capacities it already defines.
   //